 Inside the Basilica it is possible to observe the paintings of Giuseppe Ghedina, a local and prolific artist of 1800: He is also the author of the frescoes of the "Ciasa dei pupe", of which we will speak later. in this article.

-The high altar, in marbled wood, was made by Johanes Mussack and painted by Antonio Zanchi, while the decorations of the vault of the nave were made by Franz Anton Zeiler.
+The high altar, in marbled wood, was made by Johannes Mussack and painted by Antonio Zanchi, while the decorations of the vault of the nave were made by Franz Anton Zeiller.

-Before exit through the main door, look up, to admire the organ from 1954, an instrument with 3078 pipes built by the Mauracher company from Linz.
+Before exiting through the main door, look up, to admire the organ from 1954, an instrument with 3078 pipes built by the Mauracher company from Linz.

 A curiosity: if you look at the fresco at the right of the altar, you can see a representation of Cortina, drawn below the patron saint.